dylanwulf/Programming-Languages-Final-Project/README.md

 comparing all of the possible outcomes 3 moves out.
 It uses a static evaluation function which returns a ratio of the number of computer player moveable pieces by the number of opponent's moveable pieces.
-Our research indicated that this evaluation function yielded the highest chance of success.
-Finally, the Alpha-Beta pruning algorithm determined whether it was possible for a branch's minimum node to be higher than an already-explored branch's minimum.
+Our research indicated that this evaluation function yielded the highest chance of success (see page 13 of http://cs.brynmawr.edu/Theses/Thompson.pdf) Finally, the Alpha-Beta pruning algorithm determined whether it was possible for a branch's minimum node to be higher than an already-explored branch's minimum.
 If not, then the branch can be 'pruned' - no longer searched.